MFA Creative Writing Program

 - Complete the same requirements as for the MFA Writing Program, except as noted in the following chart of minimum requirements.

-Interschool & IM MFA Writing Program, Minimum Requirements
+Interschool & IM MFA Writing Program, Minimum Requirements (29 Critical Studies)

-Choice of MFA Creative Writing course or Teaching Practicum (3)
+Core MFA or Graduate Teaching Practicum (3)

 Getting It Out There: Professional Development for Writers (3)